-We present our model in Section 2 of this paper and review broadly supporting evidence in Section 3 and 4.
-We conclude in Section 5 with a discussion of the implications of our results for vote choices as well as voter turnout.
+We present our model in Section 2 of this paper and review broadly supporting evidence in Sections 3 and 4.
+We conclude in Section 5 with a discussion of the implications of our results for vote choices as well as voter turnout, and with a discussion of various possible empirical tests and implications of our model.